Ricky Robinson

 How do you find the right mindset to navigate 21 st century business risks?

-Risks are more pervasive.
-The path to decisions is not as clear as we’d like it to be.
-How can we better understand the nature of risk and uncertainty to rebalance the odds?
+Risk management in South Africa demands more than frameworks and forecasts.
+Risks are more pervasive today than ever before.
+The path to good decisions is rarely clear.
+How do we better understand risk and uncertainty to rebalance the odds?

 Do you tap?

 Your credit card, that is, not the dance.
-Relatedly, do you know the basics of how a credit card transaction works, the interaction between your card and the terminal?
-Remember, as Einstein pinpointed, if you can’t explain something simply, you don’t understand it well enough, and – given how rapid and easy tapping is – this may be putting you at greater risk of credit card fraud.
+Do you know the basics of how a credit card transaction works?
+Do you understand the interaction between your card and the terminal?
+As Einstein pinpointed, if you cannot explain something simply, you do not understand it well enough.
+Given how rapid and easy tapping is, this may put you at greater risk of credit card fraud.

-This is a microcosmic example of the complexity of our modern word, how risks and uncertainties lurk in plain sight.
+This is a small example of the complexity of our modern world.
+Risks and uncertainties lurk in plain sight.

 Why Strategic resilience is basic business

 “It’s your job as a leader to spot those times coming before they arrive, so you can respond before it’s too late,” he warned.
-His preparatory approach and counter-strategy was to focus, to strive for supremacy at what Intel did best, and “outrun the competitors through the valley of death with focus”.
-It worked: Grove transformed Intel into the world’s leading manufacturer of semiconductor chips and microprocessors.
+His counter-strategy was simple: focus.
+Strive for supremacy at what Intel does best.
+“Outrun the competitors through the valley of death with focus.”
+It worked.
+Grove transformed Intel into the world’s leading manufacturer of semiconductor chips and microprocessors.

-Focus gives craft, skill, dedication and mastery to what may still be the best buffer against risks.
-But it should be weighed against the merits of diversifying, what we colloquially call ‘covering our bases’, or ‘hedging our bets’.
+Focus builds craft, skill, dedication and mastery.
+It remains one of the best buffers against risk.
+But leaders must weigh it against the merits of diversifying.
+We call this covering our bases, or hedging our bets.
 “I give the talkies six months, no more.
 At the most, a year.
 Then they’re done,” said Charlie Chaplin in 1931.
-By then talkies had been in movie theatres for five years.
-Still, he resisted the hugely popular technology change from silent movies until 1940, by which time he had been surpassed by dozens of other actors and filmmakers.
+Talkies had been in theatres for five years by then.
+Chaplin still resisted the technology change until 1940.
+By that point, dozens of other actors and filmmakers had surpassed him.

-If this sounds very complex, it is!
-Statistician and author Nassim Taleb is probably the foremost current theoretician and analyst on matters of risk.
-His seminal 2007 book The Black Swan highlighted flaws in how we think about risk, and the implications.
-One of the book’s many watchouts is that we overvalue highlighted facts – especially when presented by experts who, Taleb shows, are no better at predictions than anyone else; they’re just as susceptible as a lay person to blind spots, an inability to quell assumptions, and conventional modes of thinking.
+If this sounds complex, it is.
+Nassim Taleb is probably the foremost current analyst on matters of risk.
+His seminal 2007 book The Black Swan highlighted serious flaws in how we think about risk.
+One key watchout stands out.
+We overvalue highlighted facts, especially when experts present them.
+Taleb shows that experts predict no better than anyone else.
+They carry the same blind spots, the same inability to quell assumptions and the same conventional modes of thinking as everyone else.

-So, if even experts are unreliable in helping us cope with the increasing burden of risk, perhaps we should revert back to ourselves.
-However, our identities, and how we forge them, come with risks attached.
-Seventy years ago the political philosopher Frantz Fanon observed about the power of our beliefs: “Sometimes people hold a core belief that is very strong.
+If experts cannot reliably help us cope with risk, perhaps we should look inward instead.
+Our identities come with risks attached.
+Seventy years ago, political philosopher Frantz Fanon made a sharp observation about belief: “Sometimes people hold a core belief that is very strong.
 When they are presented with evidence that works against that belief, the new evidence cannot be accepted.
 It would create a feeling that is extremely uncomfortable, called cognitive dissonance.
 And because it is so important to protect the core belief, they will rationalise, ignore and even deny anything that doesn’t fit in with the core belief.”

 Hubris or humility?
 Ego or openness?

-Basically, the more effort that goes into forging a belief, the greater the reluctance to adjust it.
-This has huge implications for leaders and high performers in business.
+The more effort a person invests in forging a belief, the harder they find it to adjust.
+This carries huge implications for leaders and high performers in business.

-Many leaders, having built their success with great effort and a wellspring of self-confidence and self-belief, face a major disconnect when their decisions, ways-of-working, their very business idea, may be losing relevance.
-Like Charlie Chaplin, they may refuse to acknowledge what is staring them in the face.
+Many leaders build their success on enormous effort, self-confidence and self-belief.
+Then a major disconnect arrives.
+Their decisions, their ways of working, their very business idea begin losing relevance.
+Like Charlie Chaplin, they refuse to acknowledge what stares them in the face.

-There’s an illustrative moment in the television series, Chef’s Table, when the head chef of a three-Michelin star restaurant in Girona, Spain, tells his employers he is going to take an ice-cream making course.
-Recognised as the world’s best pastry chef, doesn’t Jordi Roca know enough?
+Consider this moment from the television series Chef’s Table.
+The head chef of a three-Michelin star restaurant in Girona, Spain, tells his employers he plans to take an ice-cream making course.
+He is already the world’s best pastry chef.
+Does Jordi Roca not know enough?
 “It’s complicated [and] it’s important to understand you don’t know anything,” he responds.

-Roca’s mindset is attuned to the essence of understanding risk, I believe.
-Handling it, coping with its fallout, or seizing its opportunity – it’s a mindset that stays humble, probes for different perspectives, and is willing to unlearn the things that have brought success in the first place.
+Roca’s mindset captures the essence of understanding risk.
+Handling it, coping with its fallout, seizing its opportunity: all of this requires humility.
+It requires willingness to probe for different perspectives.
+It requires the courage to unlearn the things that brought success in the first place.

 Anything could happen next

-Nothing in life, or business, is ever certain.
-And so, some risk must be taken.
-We can’t see around corners, but greater risk may lie in the blind spots within our own minds and makeups.
-In that case, mitigating risk is primarily about being not just open-minded, but widely open-minded; and maintaining self-belief, certainly, but also expanding our self-knowledge.
+Nothing in life or business is ever certain.
+Some risk must be taken.
+We cannot see around corners.
+But the greatest risk often lies in the blind spots within our own minds.
+Mitigating risk starts with being widely open-minded.
+It also requires maintaining self-belief while expanding self-knowledge.

-One of the world’s leading statisticians, social researchers and critical thinkers, the late Hans Rosling, was a keen solo cross-country runner.
-In the foreword to his posthumous book How I Learned to Understand the World, his wife Agneta notes that he was a ‘possibilist’ – but he always ran with a map and a compass.
-He wanted to be sure that he could find the way.
+The late Hans Rosling was one of the world’s leading statisticians, social researchers and critical thinkers.
+He was also a keen solo cross-country runner.
+In the foreword to his posthumous book How I Learned to Understand the World, his wife Agneta describes him as a possibilist.
+He always ran with a map and a compass.
+He wanted to know he could find the way.

-The anecdote points to what is possibly our best risk-mitigation approach and twenty-first century coping mechanism: to prepare as best we can, but live with optimism.
+That anecdote points to our best risk-mitigation approach for the twenty-first century.
+Prepare as well as possible.
+Then live with optimism.

 Sources: